Back

 \(\dfrac{{\text{m}}^{5}}{{\text{m}}^{2}}=\dfrac{\text{m m m m m}}{\text{m m}}\)

-In this example we can separate the fraction into the following:
+In this example you can separate the fraction into the following:

 \(\dfrac{\text{m m m m m}}{\text{m m}}=\dfrac{\text{m}}{\text{m}}\times\dfrac{\text{m}}{\text{m}}\times\dfrac{\text{m m m}}{1}\)